area9innovation/flow9/tools/dsl/wase/readme.md

 	i32, i64, f32, f64, v128, func, extern

-At compile time, however, the compiler uses the real types for functions to ensure type checking is robust.
+At compile time, however, the compiler uses the real types for functions to ensure type checking is complete.
 The syntax for functions is like this:

 	// A function that takes an i32 and a f64, and returns a i32 foo(i32, f64) -> i32 { ... }